jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 #### Key pairs for signatures

-For signature, a `keypair` is an object with the following properties:
+For signatures, a `keypair` is an object with the following properties:

 * A signature can be computed using this object and the data to be signed,
 * A public key can be efficiently computed from it.